 Do you consider tires a one-and-done product?
-When the tread is gone, is time for brand new tires?
-Not anymore.
+Are tires part of your regular semi truck maintenance?
+When the tread is gone, is it time for brand new tires?
+Nope!
 It is time to change your way of thinking.
 Tires are some of the most expensive parts of the truck.
-Do not throw them away after the tread is gone.
+Do not throw them away after the tread is worn out.
 If the casing is still sound, retread your tires.
 Retreading is a cost effective way to get the most from your tires.
 Maintaining a proper, preventative tire regimen can extend your tires’ lifespans and save your business money.

 Proper Tire Inflation